Creating a fraud detection system for the 21st century

-Designing the Decision Support Engine for Amazon's Operations Content Moderation Platform
+Amazon's Decision Support Engine Operations Content Moderation Platform

 I created a new, robust suite of fraud and abuse moderation tools for content on Amazon's platform from 2021 - 2023 using Machine Learning and AI tools.